Toca da Boa Vista

 Description

-However, most famous is this cave for an enormous amount of prehistoric bones, which were found in the cave.
+However, most famous is this cave for an enormous number of prehistoric bones, which were found in the cave.
 20,000 years ago an enormous river transported dead animals into the cave, which formed massive deposits of bones.
-More than 50,000 bones have be excavated until now, among them the bones of huge mammals which are now extinct.
+More than 50,000 bones have been excavated until now, among them the bones of huge mammals which are now extinct.
 An example is a 6 m long giant sloth.
+The newest discovery was a turkey vulture (Cathartes aura) in 2024.

 Its rural and isolated location has prevented it from becoming a tourist spot, and it remains an important area of immense scientific value.
-The cave has numerous entrances, but all are vertical drops and require climbing gear.
-The cave is very dangerous as it is hot and very dry.
-Many cavers have problems taking enough water with them.
-Dont try to enter it.
-The coordinates given on Wikipedia are wrong though, so you will not be able to find it.
+The cave has numerous entrances, currently nine, but all are vertical drops and require climbing gear.
+This is also a result of the hypogene speleogenesis, which moves upwards and when it reaches the surface creates a daylight shaft entrance.
+The cave is very dangerous as it is hot and very dry, many cavers have problems taking enough water with them.
+Don't try to enter it!
+The coordinates given on Wikipedia, Google Maps, OSM and other websites are all wrong, or at least inaccurate, so you will not be able to find it.
+We have listed more than 6,000 underground sites, and less than 10 are without location, this is one of them for good reasons.
+If you feel fit enough and want to visit, please contact the local cavers if you may join a cave tour.